whiteboxdev/tutorial-defold/window_geometry/README.md

 end
 ```

-First we create a *settings* file that contains default window geometry data:
+First we create a *settings* file that contains default window geometry:

 ```
--- Creates a settings file that contains default window geometry data.
+-- Creates a settings file that contains default window geometry.
 -- If the file already exists, then this function does nothing. local function create_settings()
     local window_x, window_y, window_width, window_height = defos.get_window_size()